vmware/vic-product/docs/user_doc/vic_vsphere_admin/running_vicmachine_cmds.md

 The `vic-machine create` command provides many more options that allow you to customize the deployment of VCHs to correspond to your vSphere environment and to meet your development requirements.

-For information about other VCH deployment options, see the following topics:
+For information about the other VCH deployment options, see the following topics:

 - [General Virtual Container Host Settings](vch_general_settings.md)
 - [Virtual Container Host Compute Capacity](vch_compute.md)